|AT A GLANCE||PRICING||HEADLINE|

 The Puffy mattress, like Tuft & Needle, comes with free shipping and free returns.
 It too arrives compressed in a box.
 However, they one up T&N by offering a 101-night sleep trial.
 If you decide you want to return the bed, the process works the same way as described above.
 When it comes to the warranty, though, Puffy beats almost all bed-in-a-box brands.
 The Puffy mattress comes with a lifetime warranty.
 You can ready more about it on the company’s website.

-However, despite its name, the top layer feels like memory foam, but not like the memory foam you’re probably accustomed to.
-Instead of a soft, dense memory foam where you feel like you’re being engulfed by the material, the bed has more of a light, airy memory foam feel.
-You sort of feel like you’re floating in a cloud of thin memory foam.
-You still sink into the bed a bit as you do with most memory foam beds, and the top layer conforms to your body’s shape a little, but not quite to the point of, say, the Nectar or Tomorrow Sleep memory foam mattresses.
+In Puffy’s case, the company uses a foam called “Cooling Cloud Foam” which sort of feels like memory foam, but not like the memory foam you’re probably accustomed to.
+Instead of a soft, dense memory foam where you feel like you’re being engulfed by the material, the Cooling Cloud Foam has more of a light, airy memory foam feel.
+You sort of feel like you’re floating in a cloud of thin, delicate memory foam.
+You still sink into the bed a little as you do with most memory foam beds, and the top layer conforms to your body’s shape a little, but not quite to the point of, say, the Nectar or Tomorrow Sleep memory foam mattresses.

+As such, we’d say the Puffy mattress has more of what we call a neutral-foam feel but with a hint of memory foam.
 Overall, we’ve found that most people like the feel of the Puffy mattress.
-If you like memory foam, you’ll obviously like the bed, but even if you don’t, we’ve found that a lot of sleepers like it since it’s not quite as distinct as a lot of other memory foam beds.
+If you like memory foam, you’ll probably like the bed since it has an inkling of it, but even if you don’t, we’ve found that a lot of sleepers like Puffy since it has a neutral feel at the end of the day.

 First, let me just preface this section by saying that we think the Puffy mattress is great for all types of sleepers (back, stomach, and side).
 However, in comparison to Tuft & Needle, we think it gets the slight edge when it comes to side sleepers.